Day Trip To Modrič Cave In Rovanjska, Croatia

 Written by our local expert Mate

-Mate is Croatian and owns a transport company in the Balkans.
-He is an expert on all things transportation (& food).
-He has visited over 30 countries and writes about the best way to get between two places.
+Mate is Croatian and owns a transport company in the Balkans, he has visited over 30 countries.
+He is an expert on all things transportation as well as food and wine.

 I don’t know about you, but I’ve always wanted to explore some caves in Croatia.
 The idea of squeezing through a small opening amongst the rocks and entering into a vast cavern filled with stalactites, stalagmites, and other speleothems is very appealing to me.

-I have in the past visited some of these Caves set up for mass tourism with nicely paved walkways, handrails and lit up with huge floodlights, and shared the cave with 100 or so others.
+I have in the past visited some of these Caves set up for mass tourism with nicely paved walkways and handrails lit up with huge floodlights, and shared the cave with 100 or so others.
 The experience was ok, but the feeling of being in the cave in all of its natural glory is somewhat lost when you have 50 camera flashes constantly going off.

 I recently had the opportunity to fulfill my cave exploration wish at Modrič Cave in Rovanjska, which is 30km from Zadar, and what a superb experience it was.